Spectrum Resource Center

 What Is Mesh WiFi?

-WiFi extenders amplify your coverage by sitting between the router and the area where your connection is weak.
-Whether it’s a brick wall or metal appliances interfering with the signal, a well-placed WiFi extender will re-broadcast your signal to get around blockers.
+Pods are sometimes called WiFi extenders because they help your router bring WiFi coverage to hard-to-reach areas of your home.
+Whether it’s a brick wall or metal appliance interfering with the signal, a properly positioned Pod will re-broadcast your signal to get around blockers.

-Spectrum Internet® customers who have Spectrum Advanced WiFi can use WiFi pods to increase the strength and range of their WiFi network.
-Learn more about how Spectrum WiFi pods can extend WiFi coverage throughout your home.
+Spectrum Internet® customers with Spectrum Advanced WiFi can get WiFi Pods for just $3/mo per Pod.
+Learn more about how Spectrum WiFi pods can enhance WiFi coverage throughout your home.

 Featured Offers